Bakry13/Robot-Framework/README.md

 * It is recommended to collect common keywords inside commonKeywords.robot file

-* Files and folders should be named with this formate {firstWordSecondWord..} (Camel case)
+* Files and folders should be named with this format {firstWordSecondWord..} (Camel case)

 * Variables and words start with capital letters as recommended approach